Alcohol licensing laws of the United Kingdom: Northern Ireland

 In Northern Ireland, legislation is more restrictive than in Great Britain—a reaction to social problems at the beginning of the 20th century.
-Only a limited number of licences are available for pubs and off-licences; any new pub or off-licence wanting to sell alcohol must wait until an existing one surrenders its licence (known as the surrender principle).
+Only a limited number of licences is available for pubs and off-licences; any new pub or off-licence wanting to sell alcohol must wait until an existing one surrenders its licence (known as the surrender principle).

 Licences are granted and administered by the courts, not elected local authorities; the courts have no guidance to assist in the practical application of the law.
-A new licence is granted by the County Court and will only be granted on the surrender principle, and only if the court is satisfied that the existing number of licensed premises is not already adequate (the need principle).
+A new licence is granted by the County Court and will be granted only on the surrender principle and only if the court is satisfied that the existing number of licensed premises is not already adequate (the need principle).
 The transfer of a licence is a matter for the magistrates' courts.

-There are currently twelve categories of premises that may be licensed to sell alcohol, amongst which are pubs, off-licences and certain businesses for which the sale of alcohol is necessary to the main business.
+There are currently twelve categories of premises that may be licensed to sell alcohol, among which are pubs, off-licences and certain businesses for which the sale of alcohol is necessary to the main business.

 Licensing proposals in Northern Ireland were first announced by the Northern Ireland Office in 2004, leading to a consultation in 2005, again very similar to the Scottish and English Acts.
 The proposals triggered much initial opposition, even from some parts of the licensed trade.
 These proposals are not currently proceeding.

 Under the proposed rules, all premises where regulated activities are carried out must be authorised by a premises licence.
-Where alcohol is sold the premises must have a designated premises supervisor, who themselves must hold a personal licence.
-There is a parallel system for the registration of private clubs that sell alcohol to members, and that require a club registration certificate.
+Where alcohol is sold, the premises must have a designated premises supervisor, who themselves must hold a personal licence.
+There is a parallel system for the registration of private clubs that sell alcohol to members that requires a club registration certificate.